-Based on inspections and (multi-year) maintenance plans, we determine what maintenance work is necessary.
+Based on inspections and (multi-year) maintenance plans, we determine which maintenance work is necessary.

-Repairing observed damage is done by our own maintenance department or by a contractor.
-Leaseholders and owners must maintain the dike themselves according to their contract.
-Together with you, we want to carry Health for the dike as well as possible.
+Any damage that's found is fixed by our own maintenance team or a contractor.
+Tenants and owners have to take care of the dike themselves, based on their contract.
+We want to work with you to make sure the dike is looked after as well as possible.

 Possible maintenance work